HyHyena/primeDuplicates/README.md

-This is a duplicate of prime numbers finder project.
+This is a duplicate primes finder project.
-To run this project make sure you have cloned this project, installed and launched Docker daemon, curl or postman/soapUI.
+To run this project make sure you have cloned this project, installed and launched Docker daemon, have curl or postman/soapUI.

 Then run followings: